 Contributions are reported as increases in the appropriate category of net assets, except contributions that the donor restricts where the restrictions are met within the same fiscal year, as these contributions are included in unrestricted net assets.
 Contributions other than cash are recorded at fair value at the date of gift.
-Private gifts, grants and contracts non-operating are donor-restricted contributions for permanently restricted endowment or facilities capital projects.
-Unrestricted private gifts, grants and contracts non-operating are contributions for facilities capital projects for which the project has been completed.
-Private gifts, grants and contracts included in operating revenues are contributions with no donor restriction and exchange transactions.
+Non-operating private gifts, grants, and contracts are donor-restricted contributions for permanently restricted endowment or capital expenditures.
+Private gifts, grants, and contracts included in operating revenues are contributions with no donor restriction and exchange transactions.
 Contributions, including unconditional promises to give, are recognized as revenue in the period received.
 Conditional promises to give are not recorded as contributions until the conditions on which they depend are substantially met.
 Unconditional promises to give are donor commitments where there is sufficient evidence they exist, verifiable documentation, no ambiguous conditions, and they are legally enforceable.
-If these contributions are to be received after a year and/or over a number of years, they are discounted at a rate equivalent with the short-term and midterm applicable risk adjusted rate.
+If these contributions are to be received after a year and/or over a number of years, they are discounted at a rate equivalent with the short-term and mid-term applicable risk adjusted rate.
 The discount is amortized and recorded as additional contribution revenue in accordance with the donor-imposed restrictions, if any.
 In addition, an allowance for uncollectible promises to give, based on past collection experience, is recorded.